sathwik-14/quikjs/README.md

 ## License

-PAG-PWS API Generator is licensed under the ISC License.
+PAG-PWS API Generator is licensed under the MIT License.